bytesnz/nextgen-jcarousel-template/readme.txt

 1. Download and unzip/utar the plugin to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Use template="jcarousel" in your ngg shortcodes to use it
+4. *Temporary* Modify the style.css and template-jcarousel.php files to suit your needs if the default is not your style

 == Frequently Asked Questions ==